ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>We approach 2025,UI/UX design is set to push boundaries indeed further, incorporating advanced technology with mortal — centered…</blockquote>

 <h3>4.
-Why Adobe XD Couldn’t Compete Against Figma? - <a href="https://medium.com/@kumarisakshi9595/why-adobe-xd-couldnt-compete-against-figma-4d1759665cf4" target="_blank" rel="noopener noreferrer">link</a></h3>
+UX/UI design trends in 2023 - <a href="https://medium.com/magnetic/ux-ui-design-trends-in-2023-efdc94ea0fb7" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kumarisakshi`**
+✍️ **posted by `Magnetic Notes`**

-<blockquote>Adobe XD and Figma are two of the most popular UI/UX design tools in the market today, each with its own set of strengths and weaknesses…</blockquote>
+<blockquote>We designers are a curious species — tirelessly seeking and sharing ideas that help develop our craft and the things we make.
+UX design…</blockquote>

 <h3>5.
 Top UI/UX Design Trends to Watch in 2025 - <a href="https://medium.com/@design-studio/top-ui-ux-design-trends-to-watch-in-2025-75d46042cb07" target="_blank" rel="noopener noreferrer">link</a></h3>